 You read that right.
 Waiting.

-She was a rose petal under five feet, and had the looks of a perky cheerleader, if she wasn't sitting in the SI's commander office.
+She was a rose petal under five feet, and looked like a perky cheerleader, if she wasn't sitting in the SI's commander office.
 She had sunshine-y blonde hair and baby blue eyes that would belong perfectly on some innocent little sister, and not the hard-assed cop that I knew today.
-She is the complete opposite of me, what with me being taller than normal people and having pretty dark features.
-Whereas my features are sharp and angular, her's was soft and round.
+We were complete opposites, in all the classical senses.
+I'm tall, she's short, I have dark and sharp features, hers was light and round, I think you're getting the point.

 "You won't like it," she warned.
 She handed me the case file and I skimmed it.
 What I gleaned from the paper was rather…disturbing.